goci-io/github-repository/README.md

 This configuration will create a file called `file` within the `dir` directory.
 Before committing the file all terraform variables are replaced.
 Therefore you also always need to make sure to escape `${}` in your template files with `$${}`.

-If you need to make different commits, enable or stop sync of specific files you may want to use [terraform-git-commit](https://github.com/goci-io/terraform-git-commit) module and configure it specifically for your needs.
+Please refer to [terraform-git-commit](https://github.com/goci-io/terraform-git-commit) module to create completely customized git commits.